scality/Zenko/docs/docsource/reference/introduction/index.rst

 Most Zenko tasks can be managed using the web-based Orbit service.
 More advanced users, however, may wish to interact directly with Zenko using its REST APIs.
-This guide provides an API reference for the benefit of such users.
+This guide provides an API and command reference for the benefit of such users.

 Some properties can only be managed through other APIs.
 Documentation is also furnished here for addressing :ref:`Prometheus` and :ref:`Backbeat`.
 Prometheus